 *EMA= Exponential Moving Average

-In a MACD chart, the MACD line is the difference between 26 and 12 EMA, and there is a signal line- 9 EMA.
-When the MACD line cuts through the signal line from below, it generates a buy call; when it cuts from above, a sell signal is generated.
+In a Moving Average Convergence Divergence (MACD) chart, the MACD line is the difference between 26 and 12 EMA, and there is a signal line- 9 EMA.
+When the Moving Average Convergence Divergence (MACD) line cuts through the signal line from below, it generates a buy call; when it cuts from above, a sell signal is generated.

 Benefits of Momentum Investing